 How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in Florida?

-The statute of limitations in Florida personal injury cases is four years.
-Victims have four years from the date of the accident to file a personal injury lawsuit.
+The statute of limitations in most Florida personal injury cases is two years.
+Victims have two years from the date of the accident to file a personal injury lawsuit unless an exception applies.
 After that time, they lose their right to seek damages.

 Contact a Lawyer to Learn More About Distracted Driving Accidents in Fort Walton Beach, FL

-If you have questions about victims’ rights after distracted driving accidents in Fort Walton Beach, FL or Okaloosa County, you aren’t alone.
-Our experienced Fort Walton Beach car accident lawyers at Brannon & Brannon can help.
+If you have questions about victims’ rights after distracted driving accidents in Fort Walton Beach, FL, or Okaloosa County, you aren’t alone.
+Our experienced Fort Walton Beach car accident lawyers at Brannon & Brannon Personal Injury Attorneys can help.
 Just call our law firm to schedule a free consultation today.